CellProfiler/tutorials/internal_use/docs/Translocation/Translocation.rst

 For the *IdentifyPrimaryObjects* module, the goal is to have the outlines match the actual nuclei boundaries as well as possible, as well as separating touching objects accurately.
-Said another way, you do not want the program to split a single object (in this case, a single cell) into multiple objects, and you do not want the program to merge multiple objects into a single object.
+Said another way, you do not want the program to split a single object (in this case, a single nucleus) into multiple objects, and you do not want the program to merge multiple objects into a single object.